 1. Pay more than the minimum on your mortgage

-Most mortgages provide privileges that allow you to make additional payments per year, usually between 10% and 25%.
+Most mortgages allow for additional payments per year.
+In some cases, you can pay back between 10% and 25% of the balance.
 Gaetano advises that you confirm these particulars before signing a new mortgage agreement.
-“These prepayment options are important,” he says.
+“Want to pay off the mortgage quickly?
+These prepayment options are important,” he says.

 3. Speed up your mortgage payments

 The latter strategy comes out ahead.

 “The 13th payment is what we call the accelerant.
 It allows you to get that mortgage paid down faster,” says Gaetano.

 Wondering if you should pay off your mortgage or save more in your RRSP?

 Do you need mortgage protection insurance?

 - you got seriously ill or injured?

-What’s more, you can apply for mortgage protection whether you’re a homeowner with a mortgage or a first-time homebuyer.
+You can apply for mortgage protection whether you’re a homeowner with a mortgage or a first-time homebuyer.
 Learn more about mortgage protection insurance and how it can secure your future.

 Want to apply for your life or critical illness insurance online?
-You can, with Sun Life Go insurance.
-Get started here.